Photo: Mexico City (Some rights reserved)

 In many ways my dormitory, the Collins Living Learning Center, was a limestone cruise ship in which you could serve yourself as much pop or juice as you’d like in the cafeteria.

 More importantly, there were ample opportunities for personal development and exploration.
 I learned I could learn, and it took a few years to shed my desire to master anything before I started.
+Plus there were wonderful people, each on their own educational trek and immersive academic adventure.

 Indiana is called ‘Middle America’ and Mexico ‘Mesoamerica’ and both depend on the cultivation of corn.
 Maize was domesticated thousands of years ago in nearby Tehuacan (on the border of Puebla and Oaxaca).
 Without that invention, the civilizations in the Western Hemisphere wouldn’t have taken root.